In 2022 there is no Symphony Splash event, rather there is the new Splash Around Town concert series taking place at the end of July.

 Where Does Symphony Splash Take Place?

-Symphony Splash takes place in and around Victoria’s Inner Harbour which is located in the heart of the city in front of the Parliament Buildings and Empress Hotel.
+In years when it takes place as normal, Symphony Splash is held in and around Victoria’s Inner Harbour which is located in the heart of the city in front of the Parliament Buildings and Empress Hotel.
 The orchestra performs from a barge in the harbour.

 The fireworks blast off from in front of the Ocean Pointe Hotel on the other side of the water.
 Family-friendly activities are held on the lawns at the side of the Empress Hotel.
 The beer garden is usually on Belleville Street across from the Royal British Columbia Museum and market vendors sell artisan products along the Lower Causeway by the water.